 Tires are expensive and we take any opportunity we can to repair them safely and save you money.
 Small punctures can often be plugged and patched (it should always be both!) but sometimes the tire's day is done.
 If the puncture is on the outer edge of the tire (outside the tread) it's probably unsafe to repair.
 The same goes for a tire that's been driven on while flat.
 In this case the sidewall has become weakened and the tire is no longer safe.
 As with recommended pressures, each manufacturer has guides for what can and what can't be repaired.

-At Advantage A/C, Muffler & Brakes, customer safety is our number one priority.
+At Advantage AC, Tire & Repair, customer safety is our number one priority.
 We hope you'll be a little safer with this information.
 If you'd like to talk about whether your tires may need inspection or replacement, call us at 864-585-0025 or visit us at 346 Union St in Spartanburg, SC.
 Happy travels!

 We offer most major brands of tires.
 These are a few of our preferred brands.